 implicitmodifier with a large number of features, we have a single way to define terms that can be synthesized for types.

-given.
-This unambiguously aligns parameters and arguments, solving a number of language warts.
-It also allows us to have several implicit parameter sections, and to have implicit parameters followed by normal ones.
+Using Clauses are a new syntax for implicit parameters and their arguments.
+It unambiguously aligns parameters and arguments, solving a number of language warts.
+It also allows us to have several

-- Implicit Conversions are now expressed as implied instances of a standard
+- Implicit Conversions are now expressed as given instances of a standard

 Conversionclass.
 All other forms of implicit conversions will be phased out.